ComposableFi/mantis-docs/docs/protocol/solvers.md

 ### Auction Timeline

-- The auction begins when the intent is stored in the rollup.
+- The auction begins when the intent is received by the Mantis protocol.
 - It concludes after the predetermined AUCTION_TIMEOUT period.

 ### Auction Mechanism